-Q. 1.
-The Prime Minister has said that one of his greatest pangs of the war came because the U. S. Chief of Staff took a pedantic approach to the Eastern Mediterranean and refused to back him in his activities on Leros and other Islands of the area.
-He was also unhappy because Eisenhower, strongly backed by the U. S. chiefs of Staff, refused to divert forces from Italy for these activities.
-Do you feel, in retrospect, that the Prime Minister's request had any merit to it?
-A. Regarding Mr. Churchill's feeling as to the Greek Islands and our attitude toward the Eastern Mediterranean and General Eisenhower's attitude.
-In the first place, as I think I told you yesterday, he acted in regard to these Greek Islands without any regard to the Combined Chiefs of Staff which was highly irregular.
-And it followed immediately on his recovery-his convalescence-from pneumonia and my action in proposing the Americans release the executive control in the Mediterranean.
-So to put it very frankly it was in poor taste to say the least and I am not very sympathetic to his feeling deeply about it.
-Later the question of the Isle of Rhodes came up in which we had to oppose him very strongly.
-In all these matters, it was very difficult, in dealing with the British Chiefs of Staff, to tell whether we were really dealing directly with Mr. Churchill or with their opinions.
-Their position, I think, was extraordinary difficult.
-Mr. Churchill was very intense when he got a certain idea and he did business with them every day-where sometime I didn't see the President for a month.
-So our trouble was to know just when we were encountering Mr. Churchill's opinion or when it was the British Chiefs of Staff's opinion.
-Now in this Eastern Mediterranean question, he directed action there which, as I say, was highly irregular, because we were never consulted-which we had every right to be-and, therefore, he is without position when he feels we didn't back him up.
+1. The prime minister has said that one of his greatest pangs of the war came because the U.S. chiefs of staff took a pedantic approach to the eastern Mediterranean and refused to back him in his activities on Leros and other islands of the area.
+He was also unhappy because Eisenhower, strongly backed by the U.S. chiefs of staff, refused to divert forces from Italy for these activities.
+Do you feel, in retrospect, that the prime minister's request had any merit to it?

+Regarding Mr. Churchill's feeling as to the Greek islands and our attitude toward the eastern Mediterranean and General Eisenhower's attitude: in the first place, as I think I told you yesterday, he acted in regard to these Greek islands without any regard to the Combined Chiefs of Staff, which was highly irregular.
+It followed immediately on his recovery, his convalescence from pneumonia, and my action in proposing the Americans release the executive control in the Mediterranean.
+So to put it very frankly, it was in poor taste to say the least, and I am not very sympathetic to his feeling deeply about it.
+Later, the question of the Isle of Rhodes came up, in which we had to oppose him very strongly.
+In all these matters it was very difficult in dealing with the British chiefs of staff, to tell whether we were really dealing directly with Mr. Churchill or with their opinions.
+Their position, I think, was extraordinarily difficult.
+Mr. Churchill was very intense when he got a certain idea, and he did business with them every day, where sometimes I didn't see the president for a month.
+So our trouble was to know just when we were encountering Mr. Churchill's opinion or when it was the British chiefs of staff opinion.

+Now in this eastern Mediterranean question, he directed action there which, as I say, was highly irregular, because we were never consulted-which we had every right to be-and therefore, he is without position when he feels we didn't back him up.

-As to General Eisenhower's feeling about diverting forces from Italy for these activities and U. S. Chiefs of Staff backing him, this was the same thing.
-We were resisting constant efforts to diminish the set-up or time element for the cross-channel operation-I have forgotten the technical name for it-[Pogue:Overlord]-Overlord.
+As to General Eisenhower's feeling about diverting forces from Italy for these activities and United States chiefs of staff backing him, this was the same thing.
+We were resisting constant efforts to diminish the setup or the time element for the cross-channel operation.
+I have forgotten the technical name for it- (Pogue: Overlord.) -Overlord.

-Q. 2.
-General Marshall soon recommended that the U. S. Chiefs of Staff take the position that a supreme commander be designated for all British-American operations against Germany.
-At the same time he did not wish to raise with the British the delicate problem of the eventual unification of the U. S. and British air commands until he had an agreement on the overall command.
-It has been suggested that this arrangement was brought forward by the U. S. planners in the hope that the way would be opened for your appointment to such an overall command.
+2. General Marshall soon recommended that the U.S. chiefs of staff take the position that a supreme commander be designated for all British-American operations against Germany.
+At the same time, he did not wish to raise with the British the delicate problem of the eventual unification of U.S. and British air commands until he had an agreement on the overall command.
+It has been suggested that this arrangement was brought forward by the U.S. planners in the hope that the way would be opened for your appointment to such an overall command.
 In this way Mr. Roosevelt's fears of losing your influence in Washington would be met.
 Is this an accurate statement?

-A. Now turning to Chapter 11 Question 2.
+Now turning to Question 2.
 I don't know about the answer to 2.
-And in a way I have forgotten just what conversations took place in the U. S. Chiefs of Staff and with me with the planners and by me with the planners.
+And in a way I have forgotten just what conversations took place in the U.S. chiefs of staff and with me with the planners, and by me with the planners.